TalentWorks/talentjs/README.md

 **Known Issues**

-- Requests with a '/' appended at the end of the path (/api/users/) will fail instead of being redirected to /api/users
+- There is an open bug that causes requests with a '/' appended at the end of the path (/api/users/) to fail instead of being redirected to /api/users

 ## Get user details